Skip to main content

 MicroItinerary is an AI-powered travel planner.
 Users create itineraries, track expenses, and get destination recommendations.
 All of this needs to work offline — not as a degraded experience, but as the primary mode.

-The Three Layers of Offline Support
+What Are the Three Layers of Offline Support?

 Offline-first PWAs require three things working together: